Managed Jobs#

 and pass to Weights & Biases for tracking purposes in your training script).
 It is made available to

 the task whenever it is invoked.
+See more about environment variables provided by SkyPilot.

-With the highlighted changes, the managed spot job can now resume training after preemption!
+With the highlighted changes, the managed job can now resume training after preemption!
 We can enjoy the benefits of cost savings from spot instances without worrying about preemption or losing progress.

 $ sky jobs launch -n bert-qa bert_qa.yaml